GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Plausible inference:** This environment may have normalized chronic incompletion: visible problems could remain unresolved indefinitely.
 This is not evidence of a diagnosis for Ryan or his parents.
 It is relevant context for Ryan's later patterns of unfinished obligations, avoidance, deferred repair, and tolerated ambiguity.

-**Established fact from WhatsApp:** Ryan also discussed family-health stress with Nienke.
-On October 9, 2024, he said his father had recently gone to the doctor and was apparently pre-diabetic.
-On October 22, 2024, he said he had just spoken to his father and that his father had been diagnosed with stage 3 chronic kidney disease.
+**Established fact from WhatsApp:** Ryan also discussed family-health stress with Nienke, specifically his father's health concerns and the state of disrepair of their house.

 **Plausible inference:** The house condition and his father's health may have added background stress during the same period when Ryan's mood was beginning to deteriorate.
 The record does not support treating either as a primary cause of suicide.